khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 > The launcher is something that inherited all the way from old version of Minecraft.
 > Like the launchers for some old PC games, you can use the launcher to choose which version of Minecraft you want to run, or to modify the game launch configuration.
-> There are many kinds of launchers, anyone can write their own launcher to provide customized Minecraft game experience.
+> There are many kinds of launchers, anyone can write their own launcher to provide customized Minecraft game launching experience.
 > The launcher we will download is provided by Microsoft, let's call it the official launcher.

 At the end of the purchase process there will be a `Download Game` button to download the launcher.
 If you've missed it, [here is the launcher installer download page](https://www.minecraft.net/download).
 Note that Microsoft has replaced old official launcher installer (`MinecraftInstaller.msi`, that "Download Windows Legacy Launcher" button provided) with their new launcher installer for Microsoft store (`MinecraftInstaller.exe`, that "Download Launcher for Windows 10/11" button provided).

 Both two launcher installers installs the (same?) launcher that can run the Java Edition game that this mod required, and subsequent mod installation steps are same.
 The new launcher installer will let you log into Microsoft Store first before installing the launcher.
 So if you have problem with Microsoft Store service, please download the older one (the `MinecraftInstaller.msi`).

 The launcher installer is a normal executable file, run it and wait for the finish.
 If the installation is successful, you will now have a new application called `Minecraft Launcher`.